Unitary authorities of England: Further reform and 2019−2023 changes

+English Devolution Bill

+The Labour Party returned to power following the 2024 general election, and in her Autumn budget statement, Chancellor of the Exchequer Rachel Reeves outlined that a forthcoming English Devolution Bill would include plans for "working with councils to move to simpler structures that make sense for their local areas", suggesting that a new round of local government reorganisation could be likely.

+In February 2025 Jim McMahon, the Minister for Local Government and English Devolution, wrote to all two-tier and unitary councils in England stating that all local government will move to a unitary system with new council areas having a target population of at least 500,000.
+Councils were invited to work together and submit an interim plan by 21 March 2025 and a final proposal for reorganisation by 28 November 2025.
+Local elections in East Sussex, West Sussex, Essex, Thurrock, Hampshire, the Isle of Wight, Norfolk, Suffolk and Surrey were delayed in May 2025, to accommodate local reorganization as well as the inaugural mayoral elections of new Combined authorities of Norfolk and Suffolk, Greater Essex, Sussex and Brighton, and Hampshire and the Solent, in May 2026, and Cumbria, and Cheshire & Warrington, in 2027.

 Restructuring

 The process of changing from a two-tier local government to a structure based on unitary authorities is called 'restructuring'.
 The Secretary of State responsible for local government invites proposals from local areas to restructure into unitary authorities, and the Secretary decides whether or not the change should be implemented.
 The restructuring is carried out by an Order.
 There are no examples in the UK of councils restructuring back into a two-tier system.

 Functions

 Unitary authorities combine the powers and functions that are normally delivered separately by the councils of non-metropolitan counties and non-metropolitan districts.
 These functions are housing, waste management, waste collection, council tax collection, education, libraries, social services, transport, planning, consumer protection, licensing, cemeteries and crematoria.
 The breakdown of these services is as follows:

 Criticism

 Unitary government has been criticised for damaging local democracy.
 Opponents to unitary authority criticise the 'bigger is better' assumption and highlight that larger councils breed mistrust of councillors and reduction in public engagement and voter turnout.
 Outside the UK, multi-level local government is the prevailing system, with major towns normally having a local authority.
 The average size of a local authority in England is 170,000, three times that of Europe.